christophrumpel/laravel-command-file-picker/README.md

 ### Load Classes

 To show the user a list of classes, you need to use the package's trait called `PicksClasses`.
 Just add it to one of your Laravel commands.
+(Be aware that you have to create your Laravel commands yourself.)

 ```
 <?php